jaspector

 Monday through Friday 8:00 AM to 5:00 PM

-Typical inspection sequence: Foundation/footing, framing, rough-in (plumbing/electrical/mechanical), insulation, final inspection, Certificate of Occupancy.
+Typical sequence: Foundation/footing, framing, rough-in (plumbing/electrical/mechanical), insulation, final inspection, Certificate of Occupancy.

 Any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert, or replace any electrical, gas, mechanical, or plumbing system must first obtain the required permit.
 This includes replacement windows, new windows, roofing, and siding.

+Not all construction work requires a permit in Claremont, NH.
 The following work is generally exempt: Ordinary repairs to structures that do not include cutting away of any wall, partition or portion thereof; removing or cutting of any structural beam or bearing support; or removing, changing, or closing of any required means of egress.; Replacement of lamps or the connection of approved portable electrical equipment to approved permanently installed receptacles.; Decks not exceeding 200 square feet in area, not more than 30 inches above grade at any point, not attached to a dwelling, and not serving an exit door.; Minor plumbing: stopping leaks in drains, water, soil, waste, or vent pipes; clearing stoppages or repairing leaks in pipes, valves, or fixtures (provided such work does not involve permanent replacement of pipe, equipment, or fixture)..
 Note: Exemptions are consistent with the adopted IBC/IRC baseline under the NH State Building Code (RSA 155-A); full exemption list available via municipal code ordinance (Claremont Code Ch.
 5).
+When in doubt, confirm with the local building department before starting work.